bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 - `CleanedReads/Hostile/`

-  - `[sample].Summary.Hostile-Removal.tsv`: Summary of the number of reads discarded and retained from Hostile.
+  - `[sample].Summary.Hostile-Removal.[tsv,xlsx]`: Summary of the number of reads discarded and retained from Hostile.

 - `CleanedReads/SRA-Human-Scrubber/`
-  - `[sample].Summary.BBTools-Repair-Removal.tsv`: Summary of the number of reads discarded and retained after repairing broken sister reads produced from SRA-Human-Scrubber.
+  - `[sample].Summary.BBTools-Repair-Removal.[tsv,xlsx]`: Summary of the number of reads discarded and retained after repairing broken sister reads produced from SRA-Human-Scrubber.
-  - `[sample].Summary.SRA-Human-Scrubber-Removal.tsv`: Summary of the number of reads discarded and retained from SRA-Human-Scrubber.
+  - `[sample].Summary.SRA-Human-Scrubber-Removal.[tsv,xlsx]`: Summary of the number of reads discarded and retained from SRA-Human-Scrubber.

 </details>